Heavy .45 Colt +P OUTDOORSMAN

-These Heavy .45 Colt +P loads are NOT intended for the New Model Vaquero (small frame).
+These Heavy .45 Colt +P loads are NOT intended for the New Model Vaquero (small frame) and are too long to cycle properly through the Henry Lever Action.

 Item 3A - Exterior Ballistics Charts for several Muzzle Velocities